Rhiwbina: Amenities

-There are three schools within the ward – Rhiwbeina Primary School, Llanishen Fach Primary School and Greenhill School.
+There are three schools within the ward – Rhiwbina Primary School, Llanishen Fach Primary School and Greenhill School.
 Llanishen Fach is the only school in Cardiff which sends its Year 6 pupils to two main secondary schools, Whitchurch High, and Llanishen High.
 Rhiwbina currently has no Welsh-medium school.
 As a result, some local children travel to the nearby Ysgol y Wern and Ysgol Melin Griffith to receive their education.

 The area has a large number of churches and chapels including All Saints (Church in Wales), Beulah (URC), Bethesda (Independent), Rhiwbina Baptist Church, Bethany (Baptist), Bethel (Methodist) and the Church of Jesus Christ of Latter-day Saints (LDS Church).

 To the north of Rhiwbina is a parade of shops on Heol Llanishen Fach, built in the 1960s to serve an extensive area of new housing.
 Also to the north of Rhiwbina village is the Deri Stores, a family run shop on the corner of Wenallt Road and Rhiwbina Hill which used to be a post office, and before that a cafe.
 Another parade of shops was built further north at Pantmawr, but has since been demolished and replaced by houses.

 Rhiwbina has been the home of many noted Welsh artists including the authors Jack Jones and Kate Roberts, musician Howard Jones, dramatist Tom Richards and the actress Rachel Thomas, who worked together.

 Since 1997 the 'Deri' community quarterly newsletter has been published by the Rhiwbina Civic Society.
 Rhiwbina also has a quarterly magazine launched on 15 November 2007, called Rhiwbina Living.
 A similar publication, "Wenallt", was published between 1972 and 1980 but failed due to a lack of local advertising.
 A hyperlocal news and information website Rhiwbina Info has operated since 2013.